scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

     print(time.time() - t0)

 Here, Dask splits the array into chunks and processes them in parallel using multiple threads.
-But each Dask task executes expensive matrix multiplication (`dot’) which is accelerated using Intel® MKL under the hood and thus multi-threaded by itself.
-It results in nested parallelism which is handled best with Intel® TBB.
+But each Dask task executes expensive matrix multiplication (`dot’) which is accelerated using Intel(R) MKL under the hood and thus multi-threaded by itself.
+It results in nested parallelism which is handled best with Intel(R) TBB.

 To run it as is (baseline)::